About the Orchestra

 Is it paid?

-Can students play?
+Can students participate?

 How often do you rehearse?